 The Ultimate Survival Guide for ICSC Recon Las Vegas

 If you’re not familiar with Recon, let me explain that as the resident marketing gal at OMNIPLAN for more than a decade, I’ve seen quite a few tradeshows, conventions and events in my time - ranging from the Urban Land Institute to the Worship Facilities Expo to Bisnow Events to a variety of other ICSC events.
-And none of them, not one, pale in comparison to Recon.
+And all of them pale in comparison to Recon.
 With an annual average list of nearly 50,000 attendees, this convention fills the Las Vegas Convention Center.
-Our preparation involves knowing the floor plans of all four exhibit halls, and we usually find little time to attend many of the programs ICSC hosts.
 Those who attend Recon spend the days in the exhibit halls, the afternoons in happy hours, and the evenings at client dinners.

 My first time to Vegas was for Recon five years ago.
 I was hit with not only the culture shock of the adult theme park called Vegas, but also with the enormity of the convention itself.
 The booths at this convention exceed all expectations.
 Booths that are easily bigger than my house, equipped with fully stocked buffets, kitchens, private meeting rooms, designated reception space and full AV technology.
 Booths donning LED–lit waterfalls that spell the firm'’s name in water drops, augmented reality headsets to give you a tour of various properties, and CEO’s playing baby–grand pianos.
 I'm not aware of an official competition for who has the best booth, but there should be one.
 Can I be a judge please?